groupvine/gv-doc/2-members/3_1-membersListsVsGroups.md

 being able to reply-all to the entire account), then using a sub-group is recommended.

-On the other hand, to simply address a set of members within the same account (or sub-group, if the list is created there) without the need for any autonomy, or delegation, or policies different than the entire account (or sub-group), then a simple list is recommended.
+On the other hand, to simply address a set of members within the account (or sub-group, if the list is created there) without the need for any autonomy or policies different than the entire account (or sub-group), then a simple list is recommended.